FerCarri/AtlasTestingRepository/Functional Requirements/Invoice-PolicyRates.md

 ## Endorsements

 REQ-END-001
-    WHILE user is on the ‘Invoice’ screen, the app shall show the ‘Line Item Charge’ section with the ‘Add Charge’ or '+' button to add endorsements.
+    WHILE user is on the ‘Title Calculation’ screen, the app shall show the ‘Line Item Charge’ section with the ‘Add Charge’ or '+' button to add endorsements.

 REQ-END-002
-    WHILE user is on the ‘Invoice’ screen,
-    WHEN user clicks on ‘Add Charge’ or '+', the app shall add a new row with a combo box where the catalog of endorsements can be selected depending on the state.
+    WHILE user is on the ‘Title Calculation’ screen, WHEN user clicks on ‘Add Charge’ or '+', the app shall add a new row with a combo box where the catalog of endorsements can be selected depending on the state.